Code Kit v5.0 released for CC's new Agent Teams feature.

 For specific implementation patterns, check Custom Agents to create specialized task distributors for your development workflow.

-Monitor your task completion velocity - properly distributed Task agents should deliver 3-5x faster results than sequential execution.
+Monitor your task completion velocity.
+Properly distributed Task agents should deliver noticeably faster results than sequential execution.
 Track this metric to optimize your distribution strategies over time.

 Last updated on